-A database is a software component that’s critical in just about every single modern application.
+A database is a software component that’s critical in almost every modern application.
 There are myriad databases in use, and their number keeps growing.
-Understanding the major categories of databases will help you choose the one that’s right for you.
+Understanding the major types of databases will help you choose the one that’s right for you.

-For the purposes of this article, we’ll use the terms “database” and “database management system” (DBMS: software that enables users to access, interact with, and manipulate a database) interchangeably.
+In this article, we’ll use the terms “database” and “database management systems” (DBMS: software that enables users to access data, and interact with a database) interchangeably.

 TABLE OF CONTENTS